zwoefler/data-is-aweseome/README.md

 - [ ] Docs - for (sub)project with Tutorial, How-To, requirements
 - [ ] Add Docker containers per project to run data visuals
 - [ ] Every project with it's own visualization?
+- [ ] Create a new project with tempalte.
+DOCS!

 ## 📊 Data